-4.22.20 MAGNUSON-STEVENS FISHERY CONSERVATION AND MANAGEMENT ACT
+4.23.20 MAGNUSON-STEVENS FISHERY CONSERVATION AND MANAGEMENT ACT

 This project is inland and not expected to adversely affect Essential Fish Habitat.
-Essential fish habitat in Florida Bay is comprised of seagrasses, estuarine mangroves, intertidal flats, the estuarine water column, live/hard bottoms, and coral reefs.
+Essential fish habitat in Florida Bay is comprised of sea grasses, estuarine mangroves, intertidal flats, the estuarine water column, live/hard bottoms, and coral reefs.
 Project construction activities should have no effect on the nearshore communities or essential fish habitat downstream of the project area.
 However, this project is expected to have a beneficial indirect effect by increasing overland flow into Florida Bay through Taylor Slough.
 The increased flow is anticipated to stabilize the water quality and salinities required to improve and sustain nearshore biological communities.
-The project is in full compliance of this Act upon review of this EA by the NMFS.
+On March 29, 2016, NMFS concurred with the Corps determination of no effect on Essential Fish Habitat.
+The project is in full compliance.

-4.22.21 MARINE PROTECTION, RESEARCH AND SANCTUARIES ACT (MPRSA)
+4.23.21 MARINE PROTECTION, RESEARCH AND SANCTUARIES ACT (MPRSA)